Are you about to publish a novel? Would you like to authorize a partner to distribute your work?

 Have you considered protecting your works through copyright?

-Whether you are a creator, a start-up a small and medium sized, or a large company, it is essential to defend your copyright!
+Whether you are a creator, a start-up, a small and medium-sized, or a large company, it is essential to defend your copyright!

-Copyright are rights acquired automatically by someone who creates an original work such as a literary work, a song or a movie.
+Copyrights are rights acquired automatically by someone who creates an original work such as a literary work, a song or a movie.

 Copyrights are composed of :

-Our experts at Dreyfus can help you in particular with:
+The experts at Dreyfus can help you in particular with:

 - Drafting and negotiation of representation, publishing and audiovisual production contracts

-- Drafting agreements to secure your situation
+- Drafting agreements to secure your specific situation